oxfamamerica/django-media-explorer/README.md

 https://github.com/oxfamamerica/django-media-explorer/issues

 You can contribute to the project by coding bug fixes and adding features.
 To do so first fork the project, add your code to your project and then submit a pull request.
+Your name will be added to the [authors](https://github.com/oxfamamerica/django-media-explorer/blob/master/AUTHORS) list if your code gets pulled in.

 #Credits

-Thank you to all the code [authors](https://github.com/oxfamamerica/django-media-explorer/issues) and to the Oxfam America Creative and Web teams for adding code, assets, testing and fixing bugs.
+Thank you to all the code [authors](https://github.com/oxfamamerica/django-media-explorer/blob/master/AUTHORS) and to the Oxfam America Creative and Web teams for donating the initial code, assets, testing and fixing bugs.